fireph/docker-twitch-drops-miner/README.md

 | `/TwitchDropsMiner/cache` | Cache directory for better performance | ⚠️ Recommended |

 > [!IMPORTANT]
 > If you are running into permissions issues, make sure the user (default: uid 1000/gid 1000) has read/write permissions on your mounted directory.
-If don't want to worry about users, `chmod -R 777` on your mounted directory will fix the problem as well.
+If you don't want to worry about users, `chmod -R 777` on your mounted directory will fix the problem as well.

 ## 🌐 Access